 I have put The Ultimate Guide for the Self-Taught Artist together to answer these and other questions, share my experience and knowledge, and lots of resources and inspirations available to you right now.

 If you are wondering how to become a better artist, how to get started as a professional artist, or how to become more successful in your business, I hope this guide will help.

 But first, let me answer a very basic question:

 Simply put, a self taught artist is one who has not received any formal education.

 Many people – you, for example – may have artistic abilities and talent, and perhaps you’ve been doodling, drawing, painting or creating digital art since you were young.

-Maybe you have even developed your talent to a pretty high level without having taken a single art class, or just the one or two that were available at your public school.
+Maybe you have even developed your talent to a pretty high level without taking a single art class, or just the one or two available at your public school.

 But you may not have gone further.
 The idea of going to University as an Art Major, or going to an Art School, may have seemed appealing, but there are lots of reasons why people decide not to: